April - Lawn Care Tips

 When mowing, the cut height can be reduced towards the end of the month but don’t cut below 25mm.
 Try to avoid cutting the grass is frosts are still forecast.

-If you would like some advice on how best to treat your lawn this Spring or if you would like to discuss a treatment plan, please contact us on 01920 461958 or email email@example.com.
+If you would like some advice on how best to treat your lawn this Spring or if you would like to discuss a treatment plan, please contact us on 01920 461958, email email@example.com or request a quote.